 This one is not only fun to look at but it is also fun for the kitty who plays with it.
 This is a two-in-one scratching post and cat toy.
 Your cat can have an area to scratch and an area to get a body massage.
 A win-win for everyone!

 If you do not want to have a scratching post lying around or getting in the way, then this one is worth considering.
 This scratching post hangs from a doorknob and is completely out of the way and off the floor.

 Sticky pads take a different approach.
-Their method of getting cats to stop scratching is by directly covering the problem areas with a sticky surface.
+Their method of getting cats to stop scratching is by directly covering the problem areas with a sticky surface as an anti scratching pad.
 They are transparent, so you will not even notice they are there.
 Kitties do not like the feel of these pads and admit defeat.
 They cannot scratch something that is covered up!
 Here are a couple of products that do the job.

-The sticky pads are easily able to apply to floors, carpets, countertops and even curtains.
-Removing the pads are quick and painless.
+The sticky pads are easily able to apply to floors, carpets, countertops, and even curtains.
+Removing the pads is quick and painless.
 It is made with medical grade adhesive and is not harmful towards your kitties.

 Interruptions are a great training tool.
 They can help get your cats to stop doing inappropriate behaviors.
 Cats do not like to be interrupted in their tasks, and when you continue to disrupt them, they will eventually learn that the behavior is not ideal.
 Here are some safe and appropriate ways to disrupt a cat that is doing something unfavorable.

 Clap Your Hands